 If the retirement is from the military, it is always subject to equitable distribution for both spouses.

-If you are getting a no fault divorce and are wondering about how it will impact retirement funds, Reeder Law Firm is here to help walk you through the process step-by-step to give you the professional advice and support you need.
-To learn more about how getting a divorce impacts retirement funds in Georgia or to get your free, confidential consultation, call Reeder Law firm today at (770) 475-2521.
+If you are getting a no fault divorce and are wondering about how it will impact retirement funds, Reeder Law Firm is here to help.
+We will walk you through the process step-by-step to give you the professional advice and support you need.
+To learn more about how getting a divorce impacts retirement funds in Georgia or to get your free, confidential consultation, contact one of our divorce attorneys in Alpharetta today .